spacetelescope/stis_cti/doc/readme.rst

 data, calls ``StisPixCteCorr()`` on the intermediate products, and finishes running the remaining ``CalSTIS`` processing steps.

-The code also creates a CTI-corrected super-dark reference files to use in this processing from component dark files.
+The code also creates CTI-corrected super-dark reference files to use in this processing from component dark files.
 When run, the user will be prompted to retrieve these component darks from the MAST archive if they have not already been retrieved.
 The code makes use of the ``refstis`` package to generate super-darks from the component darks.